 - Human Popsicle: Clark finds a number of Kryptonians in stasis.
 Reviving them proves problematic due to Kryptonite poisoning.

-- Interspecies Romance: In addition to Clark and mystique, there is also Supergirl and Captain America.
+- Interspecies Romance: In addition to Clark and Mystique, there is also Supergirl and Captain America and Superboy and Kunoichi.

 - Kneel Before Zod: A layered example.
 Apocalypse declares that he shall make Superman kneel before him, only to be caught by surprise when Zod decides to slap him down.